jadiwal/jadiwal/README.md

 - 👋 Hi, I’m @Deepak jadiwal
-- 👀 I’m interested in ...Web Development
+- 👀 I’m a...Software Developer
-- 🌱 I’m currently learning ...JavaSript, React JS, Node js
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...9820080697 or deepak.jadiwal2@gmail.com

 <!---
 jadiwal/jadiwal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.